-Fleur Alys Dobbins is a professional actor and singer whose resume spans work across New York, Los Angeles, London and many regional theaters throughout the country.
+Fleur Alys Dobbins spent much of her life as a professional actor and singer whose resume spans work across New York, Los Angeles, London and many regional theaters throughout the country.
 Beginning as a child actor at the age of 4, she studied all forms of dance, theatre, and art leading her to receiving a BFA, (specialization in acting), from Southern Methodist University; one of the most prestigious theatre schools in the United States.
 She was then accepted to the Royal Academy of Dramatic Art where she received a certificate of study in their specialization program: Acting Shakespeare.

 Having worked on and off Broadway, she has had the good fortune to share the stage with Tony Award winner Bill Irwin (Scapin), Emmy award winner Andre De Shields (Gulliver), Stephen Tobolowsky (Heartbreak House), Kathleen Chalfant (Whistler’s Mummy), as well as Petula Clark & David Cassidy (Blood Brothers).
 In the recording studio, she has worked on countless new musicals including the Sweet Potato Queens written by Grammy Award winner, Melissa Manchester.
 In addition, she has originated several roles in new plays-in-development in the New York and Los Angeles theatre arenas (Playwrights Horizons, York Theatre Company, Sacred Fools) as well as performed regionally in plays and musicals at Chicago’s Goodman Theatre, Denver Center Theatre, Studio Arena Theatre, Paper Mill Playhouse and many more.
 Most recently, Fleur was seen as Lizzie in the Blackfriars Repertory/Storm Theatre production of The Rainmaker (Sheen Center), the New York world premieres of The Fight and Deconstruction by Jonathan Leaf (Storm Theatre) and was awarded Outstanding Actress in a Short Subject Play for her portrayal of Paula in Between Men (Midtown International Theatre Festival).